Accounting and Business Department - Outside Activities

 Dr. Twyla Rosenbaum founded and advises the Accounting Club.

-The Entrepreneurship (E) Group spreads the spirit of entrepreneurship across the Morningside campus by informing, supporting, and inspiring college students to be entrepreneurial.
-The E Group has been on campus since 2004.
-Along with bringing successful entrepreneurs on campus to share their stories, the E Group has spawned four student businesses.
-E Group helps students develop leadership skills and build relationships within and outside of the business department.
+CEO Group spreads the spirit of entrepreneurship across the Morningside campus by informing, supporting, and inspiring college students to be entrepreneurial.
+CEO has been on campus since 2004.
+Along with bringing successful entrepreneurs on campus to share their stories, the CEO has spawned four student businesses.
+CEO helps students develop leadership skills and build relationships within and outside of the business department.
 Members have the opportunity to attend the annual Collegiate Entrepreneur’s Conference each fall and additional opportunities like Start-Up Weeland and Big Omaha.
 Start-Up Morningside and Speed Networking in the spring.

 Investment Club was started by students in the spring of 2018.
 The club meets once a week to examine and discuss all aspects of investment.
 The primary focus has been on personal finance, such as saving for college and retirement.
 The club also ran an investment game last semester based on the New York Stock Exchange, where members could use an online platform to trade stocks, and track their results.
 Other activities included guest speakers.
 The club is looking to expand its activities by using fundraising to pay for trips off-campus that relate to investment.

 Drs.
 Lawrence Muzinga and Jeffrey Zink serve as faculty advisors.

 Business Honors is an invitation-only organization for students within the Business and Accounting Department.
 As a member, you will have unique opportunities for intellectual challenge, civic engagement and communication of their business acumen.